rpivo/react-automation-profiler-example-app/README.md

 ## Reading the Results

-When running the command `npx rap --page=http://localhost:1000/index.html --watch=dist`, two charts will display on the automation flow page: *Click Memoized Button Five Times* and *Click Non Memoized Button Five Times*.
+When running any of the commands above, two charts will display on the automation flow page: *Click Memoized Button Five Times* and *Click Non Memoized Button Five Times*.
 Some things to note from these charts:
 - In this scenario, the use of `React.memo()` and `React.useCallback()` helps prevent the memoized button from rendering when it doesn't need to.
 - The *Memoized Button* chart will have more renders than the *Non Memoized* chart because, when the memoized button is clicked, the non-memoized button also has to render since it receives props and is not memoized.
 - When the non-memoized button is clicked, the memoized button doesn't render, which results in the non-memoized button click flow having fewer renders.
 - The memoized button renders will have a noticeably lower Actual Duration after its first render because the component is memoized at that point.
 - The first `p-app` render in the *Non Memoized* flow will likely be the most expensive render in the two flows.
 This render will precede any memoization that will occur when either of the buttons are clicked.
-- If you move the `Click Memoized Button Five Times` flow in the **react.automation.yaml** file so that it occurs before the `Click Non Memoized Button Five Times`, then the *Memoized* flow will have this unmemoized `p-app` render since it occurs first (note that the automation flows happen one after the other as they are listed in the **react.automation.yaml** file).
+- If you move the `Click Memoized Button Five Times` flow in the **react.automation.yaml** file so that it occurs before the `Click Non Memoized Button Five Times` flow, then the *Memoized* flow will have this unmemoized `p-app` render since it occurs first (note that the automation flows happen one after the other as they are listed in the **react.automation.yaml** file).
+- This small example likely won't impact the Total Automation Time for each flow, but lowering render times (or preventing them altogether) in a much larger app could have a more profound effect.